prasad-pai/prasad-pai.github.io/README.md

 ## Currently Reading
+1. How Should A Person Be?, by Sheila Heti
+1. Breasts and Eggs, by Mieko Kawakami
+1. Where the Wild Ladies Are, by Aoko Matsuda
+1. The Talented Miss Farwell, by Emily Gray Tedrowe

+## 2021
+1. The Socrates Express, by Eric Weiner
+1. Almost American Girl, by Robin Ha
 1. Leaving the Atocha Station, by Ben Lerner
 1. Bluebeard's First Wife, by Song-nan Ha

-## 2021
 1. All the Way to the Tigers, by Mary Morris
 1. How not to Die, by Jan Garavaglia
 1. The Daughters of Ys, by M.T Anderson